-To improve mineral exploration success, there is an industrywide consensus on the need to increase the 'discovery space' by exploring under cover and to greater depths.
-Over the last decade, airborne electromagnetic (AEM) systems have evolved with ever higher moments, and sensor calibration and postacquisition processing technologies have improved data quality significantly.
+Over the last decade, airborne electromagnetic (AEM) acquisition systems have evolved, many adopting higher moments to achieve greater depth penetration, whilst sensor calibration and post-acquisition processing technologies have also improved data quality significantly.
 As an alternative to conventional AEM, the Z-axis Tipper Electromagnetic (ZTEM) and Airborne Magnetic Tensor (AirMt) systems were developed to measure the transfer functions of audio-frequency natural electromagnetic sources from airborne platforms.
 The ZTEM system measures tipper transfer functions, and the AirMt system measures the rotational invariant of the transfer functions.
-Ancillary data measured by both systems include radar altimeter, receiver altitude, GPS elevation, and total magnetic intensity.
-For both ZTEM and AirMt, data are typically measured from 30 Hz to 720 Hz, giving detection depths to 1 km or more, depending on the terrain conductivity.
-This makes it a practical method for mapping large-scale geological structures.
-This paper discusses technical specifications of both the ZTEM and AirMt systems, including data processing and interpretation.
+Ancillary data measured by both systems include radar altimeter, receiver coil altitude, GPS elevation, and total magnetic intensity.
+For both ZTEM and AirMt, data are typically measured from 25-30 Hz to 600-720 Hz, giving detection depths to 1 km or more, depending on the terrain conductivity.
+This makes it practical for these systems to be used for mapping large-scale geological structures.

-Both ZTEM and AirMt capitalise on Geotech's logistical and technical experience from its helicopter-borne Versatile Time-domain ElectroMagnetic (VTEM) system, which has been in commercial operation since 2002 with subsequent generational improvements.
 The first commercial surveys for ZTEM were commissioned in 2006, and the first commercial surveys for AirMt were commissioned in 2009.
-Presently, eight ZTEM systems and one AirMt system are in functional operation around the world.
-ZTEM and AirMt surveys have been flown in Australia, North America, South America, Africa and the Middle East for Sedex, VMS, IOCG, Ni-Cu-PGE, porphyry, uranium and precious metal mineralisation systems for numerous major and junior exploration companies.
+Development of both systems has been aided by Geotech's logistical and technical experience with active-source AEM systems.
+Presently, eight ZTEM systems and one AirMt system are in operation around the world.
+ZTEM and AirMt surveys have been flown in Australia, Indonesia, North America, South America, Africa and the Middle East for Sedex, VMS, IOCG, Ni-Cu-PGE, porphyry, uranium and precious metal mineralization systems for numerous major and junior exploration companies.
 In this paper, we present a case study for the 3D interpretation ZTEM and AirMt surveys flown over the Nebo-Babel Ni-Cu-PGE deposit in Western Australia.